June 26, 2014

 Under Acadian’s ESOP plan, 80 percent of the company’s value in stock is available to employee-owners.
 Acadian is ranked among the top 100 employee-owned companies in the U.S. according to a list compiled by the National Center for Employee Ownership, a nonprofit membership and research organization that provides the most objective and reliable information possible on employee ownership.

 David Kelly, Acadian’s chief financial officer and current chair of the ESOP Association, attributes Acadian’s success as an ESOP company to the employee-owners.
-“Without their hard work and dedication, without our employee-owners going to work every day and doing the best job that they can taking care of our patients, customers, and communities we serve, we would not be as successful as we are today.”
+“Without their hard work and dedication, without our employee-owners going to work every day and doing the best job they can, taking care of our patients, customers and communities we serve, we would not be as successful as we are today.”

 Acadian has significantly grown since the creation of the ESOP 21 years ago.
 The company is now comprised of six diverse divisions, and has more than 4,000 employee-owners who span the country.
 Keeping them engaged and active in an ESOP culture can be a difficult task, but it is a task that their ESOP Committee tackles well through communication and recognition.